 International Women’s Day celebrates the achievements of women across the globe, while raising awareness to the numerous missions to further promote gender equality.
 The 2021 theme encourages people to ‘choose to challenge’ gender bias and inequality.

-Research has shown that Covid-19 has exacerbated inequalities in UK society, with working mothers disproportionately set back by the pandemic.
-A recent survey by the Trades Union Congress found that nearly one in five had to reduce working hours, one in 14 took unpaid leave to look after children, and seven in 10 eligible mothers had furlough requests refused by their employer.
-The TUC have warned that, as a result, many women have been put in an impossible situation and forced to leave their jobs altogether in order to manage childcare.
+Research has shown that Covid-19 exacerbated inequalities in UK society, with working mothers disproportionately set back by the pandemic.
+A survey by the Trades Union Congress found that nearly one in five had to reduce working hours, one in 14 took unpaid leave to look after children, and seven in 10 eligible mothers had furlough requests refused by their employer.
+The TUC warned that, as a result, many women were put in an impossible situation and forced to leave their jobs altogether in order to manage childcare.

-While greater change may be needed to redress these imbalances, the theme of IWM may inspire lots of us to make changes in our homes and livelihoods.
+While greater change may be needed to redress these imbalances, we may be inspired to make changes in our homes and livelihoods.
 ‘Choosing to challenge’ could mean taking control of our personal finances and taking real action to plan for the future or addressing intergenerational financial responsibilities.
 It could also mean taking the time to better inform ourselves of our financial health, educate ourselves on our current position, start taking a more active approach towards managing our money and putting one or a few longer term financial savings goals into real action today.

 Money concerns can be tricky or uncomfortable to talk about, but perhaps as an antidote to last year’s financial disruption; this is the year we aim to face them head on.

 For more advice on how to become financially savvy, and to change finance from still being perceived as a man’s world, listen to Money, She Talked – a financial podcast by women, for women.